-Course Code AGR504-19
+Course Code AGR504

 Course Title Cropping systems

 Type of course Theory

 LTP 2:0:0

 Credits 2(2+0)

 Course prerequisite B.Sc.
 (Agriculture)

-Course Objectives To acquaint the students about prevailing cropping systems in the
+Course objective To acquaint the students about prevailing cropping systems in the

 country and practices to improve productivity.

+Course outcomes CO1 Students will be aware about the cropping systems, their types prevailing in India and how natural resources can be utilized for the beneficial cropping system.

+CO2 Students will be aware about the different competition relations, above and below ground interactions and allelopathic effects.

+CO3 Students will understand the role of organic matter, crop residue management and how fertilizer use efficiency can be increased of different fertilizers.